 3. Owners must always maintain effective verbal control of their dogs.

 4. Owners must maintain visual contact with their dogs at all times.

 5. Any dogs showing aggressive behaviour to dog’s horses or guests will lose off leash privileges immediately.

 I haven't ridden before.
 Do I need previous experience to ride on my own?

 Unaccompanied riding is a very liberating experience, and one that is unique to the Flying U Ranch.
 Many guests have their first horseback experience at the Flying U. A background with horses isn't required, and the horse assigned will be chosen to meet the appropriate needs of the rider.
-We have certified instructors onsite, who are happy to give lessons to those riders wanting a more technical introduction.
+You will also be given an orientation briefing and an orientation ride.
+We have instructors onsite, who subject to availability can give private instruction at an extra cost.